RTXteam/RTX-KG2/README.md

     bash -x ~/kg2-code/build-kg2.sh

 (note the absence of the `all` argument to `build-kg2.sh`).
 A partial build of KG2 may take about 12 hours.
+Note, you have to have previously run an `all` build of KG2, or else the partial build will not work.

 #### Test build of KG2